 - Promotes healing processes

-Cold application - When is it useful
+Cold Application - When it makes sense

-- In acute inflammation
+- For acute inflammation

 - Swelling in the tissue

-- Only first 24-48 hours
+- Only for the first 24-48 hours

 - Maximum 15 minutes at a time

-Gentle movement and mobilization
+Gentle Movement and Mobilization

-Important note: All movements should be pain-free or at most slightly uncomfortable.
+Important Note: All movements should be pain-free or at most slightly uncomfortable.
 Severe pain is a signal to stop.

-Treatment and therapy
+Treatment and Therapy

-Herbal ointments and gels
+Herbal Ointments and Gels

 - Arnica montana - reduces inflammation and swelling